 Areas of interest and experience

-These include working with the unique issues that parent-carers of children/adults with additional needs face.
+These include working in a trauma-informed way with the unique issues that parent-carers of children/adults with additional needs face.

 I work part-time for The Challenging Behaviour Foundation co-delivering Positive Behaviour Support workshops and providing a 'listening ear' service for family carers.
 I am also a volunteer counsellor for Frontline 19 and All Saints Counselling Service in Portsmouth where I offer both Christian counselling and counselling to non-Christians.

 My training and experience allow a flexible, holistic, client-centred approach that includes working with people who hold religious/spiritual beliefs, which they may or may not choose to explore in counselling.
 I only incorporate these areas in my practice if people specifically ask me to because they find them meaningful and helpful.